jhallen/joe-editor/docs/man.md

 output of the computer, you can set the environment variable __DOPADDING__ to have __JOE__ slow down the output by interspersing PAD characters between the terminal screen update sequences.

+* BAUD Tell JOE the baud rate of the terminal (overrides value reported by stty).

+* COLUMNS Set number of columns in terminal emulator (in case termcap entry is wrong).
+This is only useful on old system which don't have the "get window size" ioctl.

+* DOPADDING Enable JOE to send padding NULs to the terminal when set (for very old terminals).

+* HOME Used to get path to home directory for ~ expansion and also to find ~/.joerc file ~/.joe directory.

+* HOSTNAME Used to get hostname to put in EMACS compatible locks.

+* JOETERM Gives terminal type: JOE will use this instead of TERM if it's set.

+* LANG Sets locale (like en_US.utf-8).
+JOE uses the first of these which is set: LC_ALL, LC_CTYPE, LANG.

+* LC_ALL Sets locale (like en_US.utf-8).
+JOE
+uses the first of these which is set: LC_ALL, LC_CTYPE, LANG.

+* LC_CTYPE Sets locale (like en_US.utf-8).
+JOE
+uses the first of these which is set: LC_ALL, LC_CTYPE, LANG.

+* LINES Set number of lines in terminal emulator (in case termcap entry is wrong).
+This is only useful on old system which don't have the "get window size" ioctl.

+* NOXON Disable ^S and ^Q flow control, possibly allowing ^S and ^Q to be used as editor keys.

+* SHELL Path to shell (like /bin/sh).
+This is used in several places: If you are on a system with no job control, this shell is invoked when you hit ^KZ.
+Also this is shell which is run in shell windows.
+If SHELL is not set (Cygwin) or if it's set to /bin/sh, JOE invokes the first of these which exists: /bin/bash, /usr/bin/bash, /bin/sh.

+* SIMPLE_BACKUP_SUFFIX If this is set, it is appended to the file name instead of ~ to create the backup file name.

+* TAGS If set to a path to a file, JOE tries to use this as the "tags" file if there is no "tags" file in the current directory.

+* TEMP If set, gives path to directory to open swapfile instead of /tmp

+* TERMCAP Used by JOE's built-in termcap file parser (not used for terminfo).
+A termcap entry can be placed directly in this variable (which will be used if it matches TERM), or if it begins with /, it gives a list of paths to termcap files to search.

+* TERMPATH Gives list of paths to termcap files to search when TERMCAP has a termcap entry (otherwise it's ignored).
+The default list of paths to termcap files (when TERMCAP and TERMPATH do not have it) is: "~/.termcap /etc/joe/termcap /etc/termcap"

+* TERM Gives terminal type, like "vt100" or "xterm".

+* USER Used to get user name for EMACS compatible file locks.

 <a name="filenames"></a>
 ## Filenames